Yohng.Com Site

 ===============

-With the window of two characters, almost every word is reassembled.
-It only scarcely resembles English:
+With a window size of just two characters, almost every word is reassembled, such that the resulting output only barely resembles English:

 ======= window size=2 ======